Domestic Violence: Demoralizing Abuse is Often Hidden in Plain Sight

 -Friedrich Nietzsche

 At approximately four o’ clock in the morning on Valentine’s Day, I stepped out of my own car, in which I had ridden as a passenger, carsick, head throbbing and confused.
+The air was frigid, the sky was uncertain and dark, but the view was nevertheless breathtaking.

 Freedom of Speech Doesn’t Sit So Well With Those Who Have Misused It